 Recent Clinical Trials and Meta-Analyses

-However, research on preventing specific disease shows mixed results.
-Observational studies often link higher levels to lower risk.
-But controlled randomized trials don't always confirm this protection.
+A major systematic review clearly showed that D3 raises and sustains blood levels more effectively than D2 — directly influencing modern vitamin supplementation guidelines.
+However, research on preventing specific disease shows mixed results: observational studies link higher levels to lower risk, but controlled randomized trials don't always confirm this protection.

 | Study Type | Typical Finding | Key Limitation |